EEG-project-capstone/brain_waves/README.md

 # Design components
 ## (1) Stimulus protocol
-This includes 3 types of stimuli presented to patients in a random order to control for biases, as well as for comparison betwene stimuli to determine if they correlate with different recoveries.
+This includes 3 types of stimuli presented to patients in a random order to control for biases, as well as for comparison between stimuli to determine if they correlate with different recoveries.
 Two stimuli are verbal, including a stream or words in recorded spoken commands.
 The remaining stimulus is a tactile test for reactivity.
-Primary questions that this protocol may answer is whether these paradigms are measuring different parts of patient recovery.
+Primary questions that this protocol may answer is whether these paradigms are measuring different parts of patient recovery. *we are thinking we will not continue with the tactile stimuli since it is difficult to automate and would require more assistance from technicians which adds a layer of complexity

 ### Inputs (with type information)
+Inputs include identifier information (strings) that will be used to connect EEG recordings with details of type/duration of stimuli provided and eventually connect patient outcome to EEG data

 ### Outputs
+Randomly generated audio files that are played from computer Storing of audio file words in a dictionary to retrieve upon request

 ### How it uses other components